-With Gusto Time tracking, you can track, review, and approve your team’s hours in Gusto and then run payroll regular payroll as usual—it’s all automatic.
-Admins can also:
+With Gusto Time tracking, you can track, review, and approve your US-based team’s hours in Gusto and then run regular payroll as usual—it’s all automatic.
+For now, time tracking hours only sync to regular and dismissal payrolls.

 Gusto Time Tracking is included in the Plus, Premium, or Time & Attendance Plus Simple add-on plans—you can upgrade at any time.

-At this time, Gusto Time tracking is only available for hourly employees and salaried employees eligible for overtime, and domestic contractors who have an hourly rate.
-Time tracking for international contractors is not supported at this time.
+Gusto Time tracking is available to hourly employees, salaried employees, and U.S.-based contractors paid by the hour.
+Time tracking for international contractors and commission-only employees is not supported at this time.

 Time tracking hours will be recorded by the minute and hour an employee clocks in.

 To review or edit the start of workweek after setup is complete, navigate to the Pay section and select Pay settings.
-From there, head to the Pay schedule section.
+From there, go to the Pay schedule section.

-If you have employees in states with different overtime rules, assign the appropriate set of rules to them by following the steps below.
+If you have overtime-eligible employees in states with different overtime rules, follow the steps below to assign them the appropriate set of rules.

 If you're using Gusto Time tracking and have employees with multiple pay rates, wage calculations and hours worked at each rate can sometimes be difficult to visualize and understand.